-When a subscription is past due for payment, Chargify helps you recover the payment and retain your customer with automated dunning capabilities.
+When a subscription upon renewal is past due for payment, Chargify helps you recover the payment and retain your customer with automated dunning capabilities.
 This may occur due to a failed credit card transaction or payment not being received per the net terms of a manual invoice subscription.
 Dunning processes involve a series of steps for communicating and attempting to recover amounts owed for your services.
 When employed, a dunning strategy can help you retain more of your customers and revenue.

 The following video provides a brief introduction in how the dunning process works in Chargify.